albaintor/UC-Remote/README.md

 - Swipe profile pages from left to right
 - Toggle entities : lights, climates, covers, switches
 - Toggle profile groups, expand them to show its entities
-- Sliders on lights and climates to adjust brightness and temperature.
+- Sliders on lights, covers, climates to adjust brightness/position/temperature.
 Tap on slider to access additional settings.
-- Open activivities
+- Open activivities, remotes and media player entities

 ## Activities

+Same interface and behaviour if you open a remote entity or a media player entity

 When you enter in activities, you have 2 tabs in bottom : one for the user interface, another one for the remote buttons.
 Note : you can change this layout from global settings to have a unique scrolling view instead of 2 tabs.